Blinken urges Israel to engage with region on postwar plans that include path to Palestinian state

 “This is what we found of her, just the skin of her head and her hair,” he said, breaking into sobs.
 Naeim is the brother of Bassem Naeim, a political figure in Hamas, but is not a member of the group himself, residents said.

 Monday was one of the deadliest days yet for Israeli troops in Gaza, with nine killed, according to the military.
-Six of them died in an accidental blast when forces were preparing a controlled demolition of a weapons production site in central Gaza, the military said.
+Six soldiers died in an accidental blast when forces were preparing a controlled demolition of a weapons production site in central Gaza, the military said.

 A HUMANITARIAN CRISIS